-Here I'll try to bring you as much information about natural and organic living as we can gather through our own research to help you to make informed choices on what you do or don't do, eat or live.
+Here I'll try to bring you as much information about natural and organic living as I can gather through my own research to help you to make informed choices on what you do or don't do, eat or live.

 In fact, there are ways of getting around that are totally organic and could quite genuinely be described as traffic.
-I'm talking about pedal power on two wheels - the bicycle!
+I'm talking about pedal power on two wheels: the bicycle!

 But then you could go crazy by running down all the modern attempts to cut down on pollution in order to keep our transport system going.
 At least many of them are rather better for the environment than the carcinogenic exhaust fume producing internal combustion engine!

-And what comes out of the exhaust is a darn sight cleaner than when those engines are used to burn petroleum derived diesel oil.
+And what comes out of the exhaust is a darn sight cleaner than when those engines are used to burn mineral diesel oil.

-So if these alternatives are there, tried and tested and are known to work - why do you suppose they aren't the main methods of transport in the twenty-first century?
+So if these alternatives are there, tried and tested and are known to work, why do you suppose they aren't the main methods of transport in the twenty-first century?

-Don't make your head hurt by trying to figure that one out - it's easy.
+Don't make your head hurt by trying to figure that one out.
+It's easy.
 Just think of that thick black liquid that comes out of the ground and makes some very large companies some very serious profits every year.

 Without it, where would we be?
 Hmmm.

 As for this site in general, I've not gone overboard in trying to turn it into a money making machine as it's not really that sort of site.
 True, there are a few affiliate books and other bits and bobs here and there that I've put up to earn a few dollars from it so it can pay its way and justify my time in looking after it.

-So don't despair if you notice the odd advertising banner appear here and there - it's not a sign that tons more will follow, just me trying to make an honest buck from my writing and blogging.
+So don't despair if you notice the odd advertising banner appear here and there.
+It's not a sign that tons more will follow, just me trying to make an honest buck from my writing and blogging.

 Lastly, hows this for a neat organic tip:

-If left to rot naturally in the wild, that lump of wood will give off exactly the same amount of CO₂ as it decomposes naturally as it would if your burned it, so in actual fact you are not doing the environment any more damage by burning it and actually saving on other non-renewable sources of fuel like oil.
+If left to rot naturally in the wild, that lump of wood will give off exactly the same amount of CO₂ as it decomposes naturally as it would if your burned it.
+So in actual fact you are not doing the environment any more damage by burning it and actually saving on other non-renewable sources of fuel like oil.